-- Supervisors will make it clear that they understand that needs may change in the lives of their employees and that they are open to hearing from their staff and supporting changing needs and transitions. - HRDI is a partner in supporting employees and supervisors. - Employee Assistance Program (EAP) is another resource for support. - HRDI and EAP are promoting webinars to support stress and change management needs. - Our Institute for Disaster Mental Health (IDMH) has conducted some webinars, and HRDI is working with IDMH to produce a 3-session webinar on mental health, self-care and returning to work.
+- Supervisors are encouraged to check-in regularly with employees to discuss their challenges, concerns or questions. - Supervisors will make it clear that they understand that needs may change in the lives of their employees and that they are open to hearing from their staff and supporting changing needs and transitions. - HRDI is a partner in supporting employees and supervisors. - Employee Assistance Program (EAP) is another resource for support. - HRDI and EAP are promoting webinars to support stress and change management needs. - Our Institute for Disaster Mental Health (IDMH) has conducted some webinars, and HRDI is working with IDMH to produce a 3-session webinar on mental health, self-care and returning to work.